swup/scroll-plugin/readme.md

 browser would.
 On backword/forward history visits, it will **restore** the previous scroll position that was saved right before leaving the page.

-You can customize when to reset vs. restore using the [shouldRestoreScrollPosition](#shouldrestorescrollposition) option.
-A common use case would be a custom back button: clicking it will reset the scoll position to the top while users would expect it to restore the previous scroll position on that page.
+You can customize when to reset vs. restore while clicking a link using the [shouldResetScrollPosition](#shouldresetscrollposition) option.
+A common use case would be a custom back button: clicking it would normally reset the scoll position to the top while users would expect it to restore the previous scroll position on the page the link points towards.

 ## Options